lcharette/BricksHelper/FAQ.md

 LDD stands for [Lego Digital Designer](http://ldd.lego.com/)

-### Why are multi-parts element are split when analysing LDD?
-LDD file separate the multi-parts in their base elements which numbers are different from the assembled element ID.
-I'm working on that ;)

-### Why are multicoloured parts are not automatically found ?
+### Why are multicoloured parts are not automatically found?
 Matching those multicoloured parts to the Lego website is tricky because they don't use a straightforward color code.
-Working on that too.
+You have to keep and eye on those and modify them manually.

 ### Why do I need to select a countries?